justinjiajia/personalwiki/bigdata/hadoop_streaming.md

 > -reducer reducer.py \
 ```

-We can also use the -files option to specify a comma-separated list of files (between any adjacent files, the name of the latter file must succeed that of the former without any space in between) to be copied to the cluster.
-These files will get copied onto the current working directory of mapper or reducer on all nodes.
+We can also use the `-files` option to specify a comma-separated list of files.
+There should be no space between any adjacent files.
+These files will get copied to the current working directory of mapper or reducer on all nodes.
 And because `-files` is a generic option (see `mapred streaming -help`), it comes before those command options.